alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-imamite-and-its-origin.md

 ---
+group6: true
+hijri: Dhul-Hijjah 7, 1441
+lang: en
 layout: post
-title: "Ruling on Imamite Shiites sect in Islam and its origin"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 9420, Question 3"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 9420, Question 3
-category: [sects]
+summary: It was not the way of the Prophet (peace be upon him) or his the Rightly-Guided Caliphs (may Allah be pleased with them) to recite the Qur'an by the graves or celebrate the anniversaries of the dead.
-tags: [alifta]
+tags:
-hijri: "Dhul-Hijjah 7, 1441"
-lang: en
+- alifta
+title: Ruling on Imamite Shiites sect in Islam and its origin
 translation: false
-summary: "It was not the way of the Prophet (peace be upon him) or his the Rightly-Guided Caliphs (may Allah be pleased with them) to recite the Qur'an by the graves or celebrate the anniversaries of the dead."
-group6: true
 ---

 ### Question: